There are some tricks to help protect your truck from damage when parking at truck stops.

 8. Dash cams are a great device for recording events in front of your truck.
 The few hundred dollars or so is a great investment and may help you some day, to see who hit your truck and took off, while you were in the restaurant having dinner.

 Protect your truck.
-Your rig is an expensive piece of equipment.
+It’s an expensive piece of equipment.
 Your livelihood depends on it.
 A little extra diligence in protecting your number one business asset, may save you many thousands of dollars.

 Watch the video version of the article.